maricastroc/pokedex/README.md

 ## 📌 What did I learn?

-This was my first project developed using an API, providing me with the opportunity to work with requests, data rendering, and data processing.
+This was an excellent opportunity to practice my Logic programming and DOM manipulation, as well as my ability to create my own designs by exploiting my CSS skills.

 ## 💻 My Process
 ### Built with: